jbuisine/macop/docs/source/qap_example.rst

 - :math:`min_{ϕ∈S_n}\sum_{i=1}^{n}{\sum_{j=1}^{n}{f_{ij}⋅d_{\phi(i)\phi(j)}}}`

-So we are going to create a class that will inherit from the abstract class ``macop.evalutarors.base.Evaluator``:
+So we are going to create a class that will inherit from the abstract class macop.evaluators.base.Evaluator_:

 .. code:: python